-Except for parking lots, a supermarket and ferry company offices, there are not many traveler services at the port of Huelva.
+Except for parking lots, a supermarket, a few restaurants, and ferry company offices, there are not many traveler services at the port of Huelva.
 However, it is really close to some of the prettiest beaches in Huelva, so you can have a last swim before you head to the port.

 Ferries from Huelva port: schedules and tickets

 From Huelva you can catch a ferry to the Canary Islands throughout the year.
 There are direct ferry crossings to Tenerife, Gran Canaria and Lanzarote, as well as indirect ferry routes from Huelva to Fuerteventura, La Gomera and La Palma.

 Below, you can find more information on the Huelva - Canary Islands ferry routes.